 In 1642 the Parliaments of England and Scotland declared war on the king, under the leadership of Oliver Cromwell.
 The English Civil War raged for four years, ending in a Royalist defeat.
 Charles I surrendered at Newark-on-Trent in May 1646 and was beheaded the following year.

-Following his execution at the Tower of London, Charles I’s head was sewn back on to his body.
+Following his execution in London, Charles I’s head was sewn back on to his body.
 He was buried at St George’s Chapel in Windsor Castle.

 Over time, the location of the king’s tomb was forgotten.
 It was only rediscovered in 1813, during renovation works to the chapel.
 Sir Henry Halford, then physician to King George III, carried out an exhumation of the remains that year.

-It was during this process that these two locks were clipped from the body of Charles I.
+It was during this process that Halford clipped these two locks from Charles' body.

 A copy of Halford’s report of the process (titled An Account of what Appeared on Opening the Coffin of King Charles the First) accompanies this item.